Tom McDonald & Associates have an excellent understanding of dispute resolution processes.

 The ADR term constitutes an umbrella name for a variety of processes which differ in form and application.
 It includes inter alia: mediation, arbitration, conciliation, adjudication, expert determination and other forms of dispute resolution processes.
 Features of ADR processes include speed, economy, flexibility in process and outcome, confidentiality and privacy.

-Two Alternative Dispute Resolution methods commonly cited in contracts for resolving disputes at home and abroad are:
+Alternative Dispute Resolution methods commonly cited in contracts for resolving disputes at home and abroad are:

-It should be noted the above is not intended to replace existing systems for resolving disputes outside of the court system e.g. in the Employment Appeals Tribunal; the Labour Court in the employment field; or the Private Residential Tenancies Board in relation to landlord and tenant disputes.
+It should be noted the above are not intended to replace existing systems for resolving disputes outside of the court system e.g. in the Employment Appeals Tribunal; the Labour Court in the employment field; or the Private Residential Tenancies Board in relation to landlord and tenant disputes.

 The Arbitration Act 2010 which was signed into law on 8 March, 2010 entered into force on 8 June 2010.
 It applies to all arbitrations held in Ireland after the date of entering into force, but arbitration agreements will operate under the Arbitration Acts 1954 to 1998 where the arbitration commences before the 8 June 2010.
 The main purpose of the 2010 Act is to bring Irish law into line with international best practice by adopting the UNCITRAL Model Law which in turn has been adopted by over 50 countries.
 It is important to note for a contract entered into with a company in another country the clause should provide for Irish law to govern the conduct of the arbitration and Irish Law to be the substantive law of the arbitration.